Cherokee County, North Carolina: 20th century to present

-Cherokee County operated on Central time as late as 1934.
-It is now located in the Eastern Time Zone.
 In the late 1930s, Hiwassee Dam was built in northwest Cherokee County by the Tennessee Valley Authority, creating Hiwassee Lake.
 It is the highest overspill dam in the Eastern United States and was the tallest in the world when it was completed in 1940.
 A second TVA dam, Apalachia, was built near the Tennessee border in 1942.
+Cherokee County operated on Central time until 1942.
+It is now located in the Eastern Time Zone.
 Western Carolina Regional Airport, the westernmost general aviation airport in North Carolina, was built in 1946.
 In the 1950s, the world's largest and most powerful pump was added to Hiwassee Dam.

 The Nantahala Regional Library, headquartered in Murphy, was organized in 1937.
 It is the oldest regional library in North Carolina and one of the first regional libraries formed in the United States.
 In the early 1940s, religious tourist attraction Fields of the Wood opened in western Cherokee County with the world's largest Christian cross and biggest Ten Commandments, covering a mountainside.
 In June 1955, the county health department moved into a new building at its current location.
 Tri-County Community College was founded in Peachtree in late 1964.
 Cherokee County's only animal shelter, Valley River Humane Society, was founded in Marble in 1969.
+The countywide landfill opened in the early 1970s.
 A four-lane highway was built between Murphy and Andrews around 1977.
+One person was killed during construction.

 An F4 tornado in western Cherokee County killed four people (including two children) and injured 40 on April 3, 1974.
 It destroyed 45 homes near Murphy, causing $13 million (1974) in damages.
 The F4 was the deadliest of four tornadoes that struck the county during the first four days of April that year in the 1974 Super Outbreak.
 An EF-2 tornado hit Murphy the night of March 2, 2012, in the Tornado outbreak of March 2–3, 2012, damaging businesses and temporarily closing two schools.
 An EF-1 tornado hit the Peachtree community on the night of May 8, 2024, in the Tornado outbreak of May 6–9, 2024.
 The Cherokee County Historical Museum was founded in 1977 and occupies a former Carnegie Library building in downtown Murphy.